Heterogeneous Swarms: Jointly Optimizing Model Roles and Weights for Multi-LLM Systems: Analysis (cont.)

 \paragraph{Scaling Multi-LLM Collaboration} Recent research explored the inference-time scaling of a single, often gargantuan, LLM \citep{snell2024scaling, brown2024large, wu2024inference}.
 However, it is unclear whether inference-time scaling is possible for small language models, while we believe \ourmethod{} offers a way of scaling through topological message passing and collaborative generation.
 We conduct a scaling study by employing 2, 4, 6, 8, and 10 (default) of initial LLM checkpoints as the starting model swarn and run \ourmethod{}: results in Figure \ref{fig:scaling} demonstrates that \ourmethod{} indeed offers an inference-time scaling paradigm for smaller language models through multi-LLM collaboration.

 \paragraph{Time Complexity} Given a pool of $n$ LLMs, we employ a swarm of $N$ graphs and $M$ model assignment instances.
 We measure the complexity by the number of model inferences as they are the main computational cost.
 At optimization time, the role step calls model inference $O(nN)$ times and the weight step $O(nM)$ times, so the overall optimization cost per iteration is $O(n(N+M)|f|)$ where $|f|$ denotes the adaptation data size, linear to $n$, $N$, and $M$.
 At inference time, the cost is $O(n)$ where the adapted LLMs are called in topological order of the network.
 We further illustrate the empirical complexity by plotting the time per iteration given different amount of A100 40GB GPUs in Figure \ref{fig:time}.
+We present the optimization and inference cost of approaches in Table \ref{tab:cost}: \ourmethod{} is more expensive at optimization time and on-par with most baselines at inference time, while the performance improvements and collaborative gains justify the additional optimization cost.

 \paragraph{HS(weak) $>$ strong} A successful collaboration of multiple weak models can beat a stronger LLM: we withhold the top-1 LLM in the given task and discover a multi-LLM system out of the remaining 9 models with \ourmethod{} (HS(2-10)).
 Additionally, we also withhold the top half and evaluate the collaboration of the bottom half (HS(6-10)).
 Figure \ref{fig:weak} demonstrates that \ourmethod{} enables the collaboration of weaker models to outperform the top-1 individual LLM, enabling the weak-to-strong transition through collaborative generation.